Tisawesomeness/Minecord/README.md

 - *Database User:* The username used to connect to the database.
 - *Database Pass:* The password used to connect to the database.

+### Self Hosting
+In order to self host this bot you must download or clone this repository.
+This will give you the required data files to run your bot.
+You will then need to download the java file from the releases page into the same directory as this repo.
+It is recommended to use the most recent java file for best performance, reliability and features.
+Once this is done You should edit the config file as detailed below.
+To run the bot please execute `java -jar minecord.jar`.
+The bot should run as long as there are no issues in the config.
+Please join the ssupport server [here](https://discord.gg/hrfQaD7) for any extra help or enquiries.

 #### Default Config
 ```json
 {